Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

 In the previous examples, prior task knowledge enabled the straightforward selection of suitable aKAN architectures.
 However, in practice, this information is often not available, and MLPs are typically oversized to facilitate training convergence, at the expense of higher computational costs.
 In KANs, however, interpretable edge functions enable structural pruning that minimizes network size and is more efficient in deployment.
-In particular, L1 and entropy-based regularizations, which promote sparsity and interpretability, have been already discussed in the literature that enable the removal of edges with negligible contribution \cite{KAN}.
+In particular, L1 and entropy-based regularizations, which promote sparsity and interpretability, have been already discussed in the literature that enable the removal of edges with a negligible contribution \cite{KAN}.

-In our proposed aKAN architecture, pruning yields more compact models and frees up EPs, which improves hardware utilization.
+In our proposed aKAN architecture, pruning yields more compact models and frees up EPs, thereby reducing hardware utilization.
 Thus, we investigate whether aKANs can be pruned without sacrificing performance.
 Following the node-pruning philosophy \cite{KAN}, we prune EPs using a simplified scheme: we add an output gain per EP and apply L1 regularization to these gains to suppress EP contributions to the next layer.
 After training, the regularization gains are absorbed into EP gains $k_i$.
-As a case study, we revisit the 2-variable function $e^{(\sin(\pi x_1)+x_2^2)}$ (Fig.~\ref{algorithmic_performance_regression}E).
-Although it admits a minimal aKAN[2,1,1]$_3$ representation, we start from an oversized aKAN[2,3,3,1]$_3$ and compare training without regularization versus L1 regularization applied to all EP output gains, see Fig. \ref{fig:pruning}A and Fig. \ref{fig:pruning}B, respectively.
+As a case study, we revisit the 2-variable function $e^{(\sin(\pi x_1)+x_2^2)}$ (Fig.~\ref{fig:regression_scaling}b).
+Although it admits a minimal aKAN[2,1,1]$_3$ representation, we start from an oversized aKAN[2,3,3,1]$_3$ and compare training without regularization versus L1 regularization applied to all EP output gains, see Figures ~\ref{fig:pruning}a and~\ref{fig:pruning}b, respectively.

-L1 regularization promotes sparsity by driving many EP gains toward near-zero values, thus, suppressing their contribution to the output.
-The result is a more interpretable model (Fig. \ref{fig:pruning}B): the remaining active EPs align with meaningful input-output dependencies of the target function.
-These are reflected by learned transfer characteristics that resemble elementary components such as sine, square, and exponential operations.
+L1 regularization promotes sparsity by driving many EP gains toward near-zero values, thus suppressing their contribution to the output.
+The result is a more interpretable model (Fig. \ref{fig:pruning}b): the remaining active EPs align with meaningful input-output dependencies of the target function.
+These are reflected by the learned transfer characteristics that resemble elementary components such as sine, square, and exponential operations.